-If you have ever used cannabis either for recreational or medical purposes, you probably have heard of CBD and THC.
-The former is credited for several therapeutic and medicinal effects, while the latter is best known for its psychotropic properties.
+If you have ever used cannabis either for recreational use, you probably have heard of CBD and THC.
+The former is credited for several effects, while the latter is best known for its psychotropic properties.
 Unknown to many users, CBD and THC are just two of the 144 discovered cannabinoids found in cannabis plants.
 Some other rarely talked about cannabinoids include CBG, CBC, and THCV.

 What is delta 8?

 The difference between Delta-8 and Delta-9 is subtle: Both are psychoactive, but Delta 8 is about half as potent as Delta-9.
 Many people say that Delta-8 is a smoother, less anxious experience with no paranoia compared to Delta-9.

 Delta-8-THC is often regarded as the analog of delta-9-THC.
 The degradation of D9, often after a long time of storage, yields D8 rather than cannabinoid synthesizing enzymes like other cannabinoids.
 As expected, they are similar in structure and properties.
 Currently, there has been only limited research on its non-recreational benefits and effects.
 The findings and anecdotal evidence with delta-9-THC give us a good insight into this exciting cannabinoid and its works.
 The little yet significant difference between the two isomers stems from double in each compound.
 Delta-8 has it on the 8th carbon while it is on the 9th carbon in delta 9.